dhthwy/r/README.md

 # r

+"probably getting fucked by them right now. almost everyday. a meeting. yes thats what its called."

 "and he said fuck that nasty hoe.
 That nasty nasty hoe.

 and said bitch, keep your stank ass holes. may '25 bitch, representing . fuck you. fuck all yours.